Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 Serving Options

-Miki Bihon is served as a mid-day snack as well as a Filling dish.
-Being a stir-fried food Miki Bihon is enjoyed with fresh citrus like lemon and calamansi
+Miki Bihon serves as a mid-day snack as well as a Filling dish.
+Being a stir-fried food, Miki Bihon is enjoyed with fresh citrus, like lemon and calamansi

-For preserving the leftover you need to place it in a pot that can be closed with a lid.
+For preserving the leftovers, you need to place them in a pot that can be closed with a lid.
 It should be refrigerated for 72 hours.

 Nutritional information